It’s not how much you raise. It’s how much you keep.

 As we’ve shown, net revenue is a calculation with two sides: the amount you raised and the amount you spent.
 To increase net revenue, you can work both sides of that equation.
 The ideal situation is that you raise more money and reduce the amount you spend to do it!

-While that may sound idealistic, working both sides of the equation is how we improve net revenue for our clients at Phoenix Innovate.
+While that may sound idealistic, working both sides of the equation is how we improve net revenue for our clients.
 We use data derived through analysis and research to better motivate donors to give AND to reduce waste.

 For more information on data-driven fundraising, see our article entitled: "You need to know your donors to engage them."